Rabios/LINES/README.md

 <br>

 ## How to play

+### Controls
-- Move red point with mouse
+- Mouse: Move red point with mouse
+- Keyboard: Move with arrows or WASD
+- Touch: Touch on device to move
+- Gamepad(PS3,XB360): Move with D-PAD

+### Gameloop
 - Foreach 5 seconds in game:
   - First 2 seconds: Be prepared to wave
   - 2 seconds later: Lasers lines drawn,With no collision detection to let you run away from lasers before they beaming